ysndr/MSc-Thesis/chapter/methodology.md

 To separate the phases of the elaboration of the linearization in a type-safe way, the implementation is based on type-states[@typestate].
 Type-states were chosen over an enumeration based approach for the additional flexibility they provide to build a generic interface.
-First, type-states allow to implement separate utility methods for either state and enforce specific states on the type level.
+First, type-states allow implementing separate utility methods for either state and enforce specific states on the type level.
 Second the `Linearization` struct provides a common context for all states like an enumeration, yet statically determining the Variant.
 Additionally, the `Linearizer` trait can be implemented for arbitrary `LinearizationState`s.
 This allows other LSP implementations to base on the same core while providing, for example, more information during the building phase.
-The unit type `()` is a so called "zero sized type" [@zero-sized-type), it represents the absence of a value.
+The unit type `()` is a so-called "zero sized type" [@zero-sized-type], it represents the absence of a value.
 NLS provides a `Linearizer` implementation based on unit types and empty method definitions.
 As a result, the memory footprint of this linearizer is effectively zero and most method calls will be removed as part of compile time optimizations.

 NLS defines two type-state variants according to the two phases of the linearization: `Building` and `Completed`.

-building phase:
+Building phase:
   ~ A linearization in the `Building` state is a linearization under construction.
     It is a list of `LinearizationItem`s of unresolved type, appended as they are created during a depth-first traversal of the AST.
   ~ During this phase, the `id` affected to a new item is always equal to its index in the array.
   ~ The Building state also records the definitions in scope of each item in a separate mapping.

-post-processing phase:
+Post-Processing phase:
   ~ Once fully built, a Building instance is post-processed to get a `Completed` linearization.
   ~ Although fundamentally still represented by an array, a completed linearization is optimized for search by positions (in the source file) thanks to sorting and the use of an auxiliary map from `id`s to the new index of items.
   ~ Additionally, missing edges in the usage graph have been created and the types of items are fully resolved in a completed linearization.

 Type definitions of the `Linearization` as well as its type-states `Building` and `Completed` are listed in [@lst:nickel-definition-lineatization;@lst:nls-definition-building-type;@lst:nls-definition-completed-type].
 As hinted above, the `Linearization` struct acts as the overarching context only.
-Therefore it is similar to an enumeration where the concrete variants are unknown but statically determined at compile time.
+Therefore, it is similar to an enumeration where the concrete variants are unknown but statically determined at compile time.
 The `LinearizationState`s can be implemented according to the needs of the Linearizer implementation of the LSP server built on top of the core module.
 Note that only the former is defined as part of the Nickel libraries, the latter are specific implementations for NLS.